Study of Neighborhood Air near Petroleum Sources

 SNAPS, or the Study of Neighborhood Air near Petroleum Sources, is designed to study air quality in communities near oil and gas extraction and related facilities.
-As part of SNAPS, we will place air monitoring trailers in selected communities for several months at a time to assess air quality.
+As part of SNAPS, we will place air monitoring trailers in selected communities for approximately one year at a time to assess air quality.

 Why is CARB doing this study?

 The Aliso Canyon natural gas leak highlighted the potential impacts of aging oil and gas infrastructure.
 In response to community concerns and scientific recommendations, CARB initiated SNAPS.

 Why should I care about SNAPS?

 Limited information exists on the impacts oil and gas operations may have on air quality in nearby communities.
 Using SNAPS, CARB hopes to learn more about potential impacts of criteria pollutants and toxic air contaminants in neighborhoods near oil and gas activities.
 Short and long-term exposure to these pollutants may contribute to health outcomes such as asthma, cardiovascular disease, and in some cases, cancer.
 By telling us your experiences and where you think monitoring trailers should be placed, you can better inform this study.
 We want to hear from you.